 It’s more than likely that you’ll end up with at least one gift this season that you don’t want — and you’re in good company.
-Nearly $380 billion in merchandise is returned each year, according to research from Optoro, and a huge portion of that occurs around the holidays.
-Last year, $90 billion worth of holiday purchases were returned.
+Nearly $428 billion in merchandise is returned each year, according to The National Retail Federation, and a huge portion of that occurs around the holidays.
+It’s estimated $101 billion worth of holiday purchases were returned.

 Rather than letting these gifts gather dust in a closet, consider turning them into something useful.
 A nice wad of cash is better than an ugly Christmas sweater, right?
 Keep reading to find out how to make money off those unwanted items lying around your house.

 If you have an unwanted holiday gift, the first thing to do is check the retailer’s return policy.

 “If you are looking to get the most money back possible for unwanted gifts, your best bet is to return them,” said Paul Moyer from Saving Freak.
 “Places like Walmart, Target, Kohl’s and other [stores] will allow you to return items in exchange for a gift card.”

 If you do not have a receipt, many stores will exchange merchandise or issue a store credit based on the lowest selling price for the returned item — factoring in all promotions, discounts, offers, free items and coupons that might have applied.
 Keep in mind that once these considerations have been factored in, the value of your return might be substantially discounted.

 If you don’t think you’ll use a gift card to the store, you can turn around and sell it for actual cash.
 If you received a gift card that you just know you’re not going to use, you can sell it for up to 92% of the card’s value on sites like CardCash.com.